Book onto one of our training courses, or arrange a one to one appointment with our librarians.

-Watch this short video from Ruth Carlyle from Health Education to tell you more about this.
+Watch this short video from Ruth Carlyle from NHS England (formerly Health Education England) to tell you more.

 People need trustworthy information to make decisions about health, but Patient Information Forum figures (published in 2020) show that